northswiss/jekyll-boilerplate/_posts/2016-05-03-example-blog-post.md

 title: DELETE ME
 ---

+There is an article on the TravelPerk Wiki which also explains how to set up and format your blog post.
+You can see this here: https://travelperk.atlassian.net/wiki/display/SNM/Marketing+Website

 ## This is a header 2
 The blog is formatted using Markdown.
 It's easier if you just head over to [this cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and see some of the formatting options, use the toolbar above, or click the **?** button for formatting help.